latin america | sésamo

-A Spanish-speaking street that carries learning and laughter across a continent.
+A Spanish-speaking street that carries learning and laughter across Latin America

-Major support for Plaza Sésamo is provided by Tetra Pak and MetLife Foundation.
+Major support for Sésamo is provided by Tetra Pak and MetLife Foundation.

 1Consultores en Investigación y Comunicación (CINCO).
 (2009).
 “Hábitos saludables para toda la vida”, Summary of Findings from Impact Assessment, Yucatán, Mexico: CINCO.

 2Project records, 2010-2011.